CalebPaul/Rain-Delay-Lite-Android/README.md

 ## Known Bugs

 _App is currently in process, and incomplete._
-_Latitude and longitude values for API call are currently hard coded in._
-_Retrieval of latitude and longitude from device GPS is not yet implemented._
+_Evaluation of User's Preferred Riding Conditions vs Current Weather not yet implemented._

 ## Specifications
 * On opening app: